Kromamak/ahk_v1_scripts/autoclicker/autoclicker.md

 ```

 no improvements, still 16 CPS
-i tried to run it at high priority adding: "Process, Priority,, High"
+i tried to run it at high priority adding: 'Process, Priority,, High'
 [autoclicker_set_timer_no_io_high_priority](
 ```
 #Persistent